ali-cia01/world-mental-health-analysis/README.md

 ## 📚 References
 Kaggle: Mental Health Dataset

-Here to Help:
+Here to Help: The Overlap Between Anxiety and Eating Disorders & Bipolar Disorder
-The Overlap Between Anxiety and Eating Disorders Bipolar Disorder
+- Academic Journals
-Academic Journals:
+Yakovleva et al. (2023): Prevalence of Eating Disorders in Patients with Bipolar Disorder: A Scoping Review of the Literature

-Yakovleva et al. (2023): Prevalence of Eating Disorders in Patients with Bipolar Disorder: A Scoping Review of the Literature McAulay et al. (2019): Eating disorders, bipolar disorders and other mood disorders: Complex and under-researched relationships
+McAulay et al. (2019): Eating disorders, bipolar disorders and other mood disorders: Complex and under-researched relationships

 Craba et al. (2021): Emerging Trends in Drugs, Addictions, and Health